 - Sky annulus: Note that when a Sky Annulus is specified, it includes contamination from all sources within the scene that contribute to the annulus in addition to the sky (e.g., when overlapping sources are present, or extended profile wings of the source itself contributes to the background extraction aperture).
 When the background subtraction is performed, the contamination and sky contributions are subtracted.
 The estimated contamination from sources within the scene over the sky background is reported in the ETC output Reports pane as "Fraction of total background due to signal from the scene."

 - Shape: The imaging aperture photometry uses a circular aperture.

-- Angular units can be either arcseconds or pixels.
-The choice made here determines the units for the Source offset from shutter center, Aperture radius, and Sky annulus.
+- Angular units: This is fixed as arcseconds and determines the units for the Source offset from shutter center, Aperture radius, and Sky annulus.